junxit/us-congress-bills-111/metadata.md

 - 2010-07-13 — Placed on the Union Calendar, Calendar No. 302.
 - 2010-07-13 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-529.
 - 2010-07-13 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-529.
+- 2010-07-14 — Received in the Senate.
+- 2010-08-05 — Read twice and referred to the Committee on Energy and Natural Resources.